 What does this data mean?

-This graph shows how many cardiac catheterizations, called heart caths, were done at Children’s during the past five years.
-Our physicians diagnosed or treated 1,486 patients in 2011.
+This graph shows how many cardiac catheterizations, called heart caths, were done at Children’s in 2012.
+Our physicians diagnosed or treated 1,268 patients in 2012.
 These volumes are among the highest in the country.

 What is a heart cath?